JamesNewton/HybridDiskEncoder/README.md

 - Done: Open shaft passthrough <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/6">#6</a>
 - TODO: Add support for Single Track Grey Code absolute position.
 See <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/5">#5</a>
 - TODO: Add <a href="https://cfry.github.io/dde4/dde/index.html">DDE4</a> support for serials connected devices
+- TODO: Try making an encoder disk with both <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/5">STGC</a> (as silkscreen) and milled slots on a single PCB.
+See <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/12">#12</a>
-- TODO: Produce and assemble a joint with shaft pass through, integrated (on joint) encoder, separate(able) drive box for different motor sizes / types. <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/9">#9</a>
+- TODO: Produce and assemble a joint with shaft pass through, integrated (on joint) encoder, separate(able) drive box for different motor sizes / types. <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/9">#9</a> PLEASE HELP?
+I'm a horrible fabricator

 ## See also:
 - https://photos.app.goo.gl/v6FCJX8Efcgw1NGY7 photo album of ongoing work.